alle0017/sticker/README.md

   watch: ['lang']
 })
 ```
-The if attribute accept a condition while the else attribute accept the id of the element that as the if condition.
+The if attribute accept a condition while the else attribute accept the e-id of the element that as the if condition.
 Multiple else are allowed.

 ## FOR ATTRIBUTE
 in the template, in s.define, you can also use for attribute to create templates based on arrays